A DEEP COMMITMENT TO

 Lobbyist

-We lobby on behalf of produce growers and shippers with the Association of Plastic Retailers and the Western Plastics Association
+We lobby on behalf of produce growers and shippers with the Western Growers Association and the Western Plastics Association

 Ellen MacArthur